 Overall, bolt grades are useful to be aware of when you’re deciding which kind of bolt you need for your particular application.

-There are three main systems used to describe bolt grades: SAE, ISO, and ASTM.
-While each of these systems have their own standards and naming conventions, they generally follow the same rule for bolt grades — the higher the grade, the stronger the bolt.
+Each of these systems have their own standards and naming conventions, but they generally follow the same rule for bolt grades — the higher the grade, the stronger the bolt.
+If you’re unsure about the grade or material of a particular bolt, looking at its head is a good place to start, as most standards define head marking requirements for most grades.

 SAE